mruxsaksriskul/wordpress_support/README.md

  *  chef-nginx - To install Nginx.
  *  chef-php - To install PHP.
  *  chef-php-fpm - To install the PHP-FPM.
- *  cjef-gdp-base-linux - To install the base cxomponentsa needes on the server.
+ *  chef-gdp-base-linux - To install the base components needed on the server.

 ##  Data Bags

-Each site will require a wordpress databag with the following:
+Each site will require a wordpress databag like the following:

 {
   "id": "vabig",